jmccormac01/Spectroscopy/README.md

 Dealing with blends
 -------------------

+Blends are spectra that contain two or more traces.
+The traces have to be asigned to the correct swasp_id.
+To do this we use the ```blends/correctBlands2.py``` script.
+This plots each spectrum for a given object along with a finding chart set to the correct PA to identify the traces.
+This is a manual step.
+You must:
+   1. Run ```blends/correctBlends2.py```
+   1. Make a file containing the following on each line, in order:
+      a. swasp_id (this is the main target ID from the header)
+      a. image_id
+      a. t1_swasp_id
+      a. t2_swasp_id
+      a. t3_swasp_id
+   1. Add any new blended objects to the ```eblm\_parameters``` mysql table

+This file is then used to split up the mulitspec files into per object single 1D spectra.
+From there we can run iSpec to get RVs as normal.

+# HOW DO THE ROWS IN THE DB TABLE CHANGE?

 # WE NEED TO FIX BLENDS HERE!
 SET THEIR SWASPIDS RIGHT AWAY TO NOT LEAVE THEM BEHIND!

 Estimating Spectral Type